-After winning the 500-meter event and finishing second overall in Short Track at the U.S. National Championship Olympic Qualifiers in September 2009, Alyson (Aly) Dudek and her teammates brought home the Olympic Bronze medal in the 3,000 meter relay race in Vancouver.
-Aly now aims at the 2014 Olympics in Sochi, Russia with the goals of medaling both individually and again in the relay.
+After winning the 500-meter event and finishing second overall in Short Track at the U.S. National Championship Olympic Qualifiers in September 2009, Alyson (Aly) Dudek and her teammates brought home the Olympic Bronze medal in the 3,000 meter relay race in Vancouver in 2010.
+Aly will be competing in the 2014 Olympics in Sochi, Russia with the goals of medaling individually.

 Born and raised in Hales Corners, Wis., Aly grew up in a community where some of the greatest Olympians in speed skating got their start – Eric Heiden, Dan Jansen and Casey Fitzrandolph have won the most overall medals in the history of the sport.
 Living near the Pettit National Ice Center, the only indoor 400-meter speed skating oval in the country at the time, Aly was just 7 when her family took her to skate.
 “We never saw her,” says her mom, Mary Dudek.
 “She’d take off and leave us in the dust.
 We signed her up with the local West Allis Speedskating Club.
 She started out skating long track, but she was always looking over her shoulder at the short track.
 Once she switched to short track, Aly never looked back.”

 Aly’s been determined since the day she was born according to mom.
 Her strategy has been to concentrate on improving her technique and increasing her speed with experience.
 In 2006, Aly became a member of the U.S. Junior World Short Track Team, where she established a new 500-meter record.
 After winning several American Cups in 2007, Aly, just 17 and still in high school, was invited to the U.S. Speedskating Short Track team in Salt Lake City.